FSSAI Slashes Down the Limit of Trans Fats: Why it is important

 Hydrogenation is a chemical reaction that modifies carbon-carbon double bonds in lipids through addition of hydrogen atoms and an inert catalyst.

 It replaces double bonds between carbon atoms with hydrogen.
-If all of the double bonds are replaced this way, the fat will be fully hydrogenated, making a saturated fat.
-But if the process is stopped early, some double bonds will remain, this is referred to as partial hydrogenation.
-This process makes the fat less prone to rancidity-a phenomenon by which free radicals attack the double bond between carbon atoms.
+If manufacturers replace all the double bonds, the fat becomes fully hydrogenated, forming a saturated fat.
+If they stop the process early, some double bonds remain, and this is called partial hydrogenation.
+This process makes the fat less prone to rancidity phenomenon by which free radicals attack the double bond between carbon atoms.

 The Partial Hydrogenation process eliminates most of the unstable fatty acids thereby increasing the stability, resistance to oxidation and shelf life of vegetable oils.